schibsted/spid-tech-docs/resources/articles/selfservice/access.md

   </tr>
 </table>

-## If your company is new to SPiD (does not have a Merchant/Company registered)
+## If your company is new to Schibsted Account (does not have a Merchant/Company registered)
-Your project tech lead will need to send an e-mail to schibstedaccount@schibsted.com and request a that SPiD enables merchant/company access with the information stating which client/s you need access to and the e-mail address registered.
+Your project tech lead will need to send an e-mail to schibstedaccount@schibsted.com and request a that SchAcc enables merchant/company access with the information stating which client/s you need access to and the e-mail address registered.

 ## Links to Self Service: